Gut health + nutrition guidance

 *Note: I am not a guru, doctor or counselor and by no means do I have this all figured out.
-However, I have pulled myself through a lot of limiting behaviors, am an obsessive self-help student, have finally become stoked to be me, and know that I can help, guide, coach and mentor you do the same!
+However, I have pulled myself through a lot of limiting behaviors, am an obsessive self-help/wellness junkie, have finally become stoked to be me, and know that I can help, guide, coach and mentor you to do the same!

 Who am I?

 I am Gemma.

 I thrive on living vibrantly.
 To me, that means feeling exuberant, glowing, stoked about both being me in my strong, grounded body on this planet AND as high-vibrating energetic part of this vast Universe.
 And no, this doesn’t always come naturally, some days I still have to trick myself into getting out of bed, playing nice and feeling worthy.